XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

     If the malicious actor controls the only server to which the vulnerable system submitted the transaction, the malicious actor can easily control which version is distributed to the rest of the network.

-6. The malicious actor's version of the transaction achieves a consensus and becomes included in a validated ledger.
+6. The malicious actor's version of the transaction achieves consensus and becomes included in a validated ledger.

     At this point, the transaction has executed and cannot be reversed.
 Its effects (such as sending XRP) are final.
 The original version of the transaction is no longer valid because its `Sequence` number has been used.